demisto/content/Packs/RunZero/Integrations/RunZero/README.md

-RunZero is a network discovery and asset inventory platform that uncovers every network in use and identifies every device connected–without credentials.
+RunZero is a network discovery and asset inventory platform that uncovers every network in use and identifies every device connected – without credentials.
  Scan your network and build your asset inventory in minutes.
 This integration was integrated and tested with version 3.3.0 of RunZero